Family Rhythm

 Is a strict schedule too much for a child?

 We prefer "Rhythm" over "Schedule."
-It’s about the sequence of events rather than the exact minute.
+It’s about the sequence of events (Wudu -> Salah -> Breakfast) regardless of the exact time.
 Flexibility within structure is the goal.

 From the Blog